otrosien/tempest/README.md

 These settings are used to prevent Tempest from being too aggressive or taking unnecessary risks when balancing.

-* `tempest.balancer.maximumAllowedRiskRate` - Maximum allowed percent increase of the largest node during a chain (default 1.10)
+* `tempest.balancer.maximumAllowedRiskRate` - Maximum allowed percent increase of the largest node during a chain (default 1.25)
-* `tempest.balancer.minimumNodeSizeChangeRate` - Required size change of the most changed node during a chain for the chain to be considered valid (default 0.10)
+* `tempest.balancer.minimumNodeSizeChangeRate` - Required relative score change of the most changed scoring group during a chain for the chain to be considered valid (default 0.25)

 If you know you have a lot of capacity in your cluster, then increasing the allowed risk might help find some better states when the cluster is already slightly balanced.

-In clusters with lots of very small shards, it may be necessary to reduce `minimumNodeSizeChangeRate` in order to prevent overly aggressive balancing.

 ### Preemptive Balancing